 Enjoy!

 Author: Michelle Hubbard is a graduate of Brigham Young University with an English degree and an editing minor.
 She won Leading Edge’s “Best First Chapter” award and later joined the publication as a slush reader and editor.
-After attending the Writing and Illustrating for Young Readers conference in Sandy, Utah, she became a volunteer and this June was her ninth year as an assistant.
+After attending the Writing and Illustrating for Young Readers conference in Sandy, Utah, she became a volunteer, and this June was her ninth year as an assistant.
 She was also a writing officer for Misha Collin’s charity Random Acts, for a period of time.
 A draft of her middle-grade novel, Oscar and the Ghosts of Paris, placed second with the Utah Arts Council.
 She lives in Pleasant Grove, Utah, with her husband, sister, two children, and far too many pets.

 Recent Comments